How to Choose a Phono Cartridge for Your Turntable

 MI cartridges typically exhibit somewhat lower inductance than MM designs, but they still behave as RLC circuits where capacitance loading can shape the top-end response.
 Like MM cartridges, MI designs may benefit from thoughtful matching with cables and phono stages to optimize high-frequency clarity.

-Moving Coil (MC) Cartridges
+Moving Coil (MC) cartridges

 MC cartridges represent the pinnacle of analog playback for many Analog Lovers.